secar600/secar-documents/source/extended_gas_target.rst

 - Once the pressure inside the gas target reaches 0.5 - 1 Torr:

     - Close the valve with black handle labelled as "To Leak Air In" (see :numref:`air_leak_valve`).
-    - Turn ON the DV650 screw pumps and wait till all three of them reach full speed (120 Hz).
+    - Turn ON the DV650 screw pumps.
+Pump P1 is currently offline and needs repairs but is not needed for the extended gas target.
+Wait till P2 & P3 reach full speed (120 Hz).
 Make sure the pumps' indicators are all green and are running at full speed.
 To turn these pumps ON, you need to go to the ReA3 high bay.
 Find their control panel (see :numref:`DV650_panel`).

         - Make sure water is flowing (one of the above-mentioned steps).
         - The panel is a touch panel.
 Touch the "GRAPHIC" on the bottom of the panel.
 A schematics diagram shows up, and you will see a red pump and two yellow pumps.